AdrianRossouw/daemon-co-za/_posts/articles/2014-03-26-angular-reminded-me-of-drupal.md

 </div>

-I now believe that my intuition was, in a way, projecting my possible/likely emotional state 6 (or maybe even up to 8) years down the line, if I were to invest myself, or my time into this.
+I now believe that my intuition was, in a way, projecting my possible/likely emotional state 6 (or maybe even up to 8) years down the line, if I were to invest myself or my time into this.
 Basically, would I be happy doing this for a really long time?

-The only way this extra sense could really develop is through personal experience and if I hadn't have those experiences, I would probably have charged ahead, not thinking about where I could be headed.
+The only way this extra sense could really develop is through personal experience and if I hadn't had those experiences, I would probably have charged ahead, not thinking about where I could be headed.

 I can only really intellectually extrapolate how these types of systems could evolve